bogdanvlviv/minitest-mock_expectations/README.md

 assert_equal "Thank you!", @post.add_comment("Thanks for sharing this.")
 ```

-You can also assert that the method will be called with different arguments once on the object in the block:
+You can also assert that the method will be called with different `arguments` on the `object` in the block:

 ```ruby
 assert_called_with(@post, :add_comment, [["Thanks for sharing this."], ["Thanks!"]]) do